cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 *Future Todo's*
 - create more formal handshake OR use TCP
+- organize initialization of packets and variables in one script / object
+- go through scripts and double check initialization vals
+-
 *Features List for 2nd Inchstone*
 - Unity defaults to connected VR controllers
     - Once BrachIOplexus connects, BrachIOplexus takes over input